API Keys

 API Page - Okto Dashboard

-Steps to Access App Secret
+Steps to Access Client Private Key

 1. Log in to the Okto Dashboard.